-- (1) Upon completing their review and approval of a security program and modifications to the program, the Council and Director shall promptly issue a joint statement which describes, without directly or indirectly breaching the confidentiality of the security program: - (a) The nature and scope of the review conducted; - (b) The adequacy of the security program; and - (c) A general description of the security measures. - (2) In the event of discovery of noncompliance with approved security programs, the Council and Director will issue a joint statement describing the general nature of the noncompliance.
+(1) Upon completing their review and approval of a security program and modifications to the program, the Council and Director shall promptly issue a joint statement which describes,

+- (a) The nature and scope of the review conducted; - (b) The adequacy of the security program; and - (c) A general description of the security measures. - (2) In the event of discovery of noncompliance with approved security programs, the Council and Director will issue a joint statement describing the general nature of the noncompliance.
 However, this statement shall not directly or indirectly breach the confidentiality of the security program.

-Hist : DOE 5 f & ef 12-23-75: DOE 2-1996 f & cert ef 7-11-96
+Hist.: DOE 5, f. & ef.
+12-23-75; DOE 2-1996, f. & cert. ef.
+7-11-96

-RULES REGARDING APPLICATIONS TO

-FORM A JOINT OPERATING AGENCY
+RULES REGARDING APPLICATIONS TO FORM A JOINT OPERATING AGENCY